woomora/CORE-econ-macro/announcements.md

 An in-depth reading of the assigned chapter, summarize it and present it to the rest of the class.

-35 minutes presentation:
-- 25 minutes on the unit's topics
-- 10 minutes on policy proposal
+35 minutes presentation: **25 minutes on the unit's topics** and **10 minutes on policy proposal**.

 - What I will evaluate?
-  - Active participation of all team integrants
   - Cover unit's main topics
   - Understanding and ability to respond questions
-  - Time
+  - Sticking with time
+  - Active participation of all team integrants

 ### Presentations calendar :date:
   - 08/06